 The Benefits of Using a Balance Sheet As a Business Owner

 Diligently tracking your company’s finances can help you identify potential issues before they turn into major problems.
-In fact, 29 percent of small businesses fail because they run out of cash.
+In fact, 29 percent of small businesses fail due to lack of cash flow.
 This is an issue that may be avoided through proper reporting.

 Ultimately, a balance sheet provides the information you need to sustain and grow your business over time.
-Creating one doesn’t need to be complicated, and its benefits can be far-reaching.
-Let’s explore three notable advantages of balance sheets in this post.
+Creating a balance sheet doesn’t need to be complicated, and its benefits can be far-reaching.

 1. It Determines Risk and Return

 A balance sheet succinctly lists your business’s assets and liabilities in one place.
 Current and long-term assets reflect your ability to generate cash and sustain operations.